0m0D1NGR0NALD/Assignment10/README.md

 • void connectToNetwork() override;<br>
 • void disconnectFromNetwork() override;<br>
 • void sendData(const std::string& data) override;<br>
-As above, these are dummy implementations are dummy-implementations are are only meant to print out some
+As above, these are dummy implementations are dummy-implementations are are only meant to print out some<br>

-# Homework Exercise 4: Demonstrate Polymorphism
+# Homework Exercise 4: Demonstrate Polymorphism<br>

-**Objective:** Show the power of polymorphism in action.
+**Objective:** Show the power of polymorphism in action.<br>

-1. Write a **main()** function to demonstrate the use of polymorphism in controlling different device types through a **SmartHomeController**.
+1. Write a **main()** function to demonstrate the use of polymorphism in controlling different device types through a **SmartHomeController**.<br>